collaborative-music-lab/NIME/ESP32/README.md

 Any additional downloads will be updated on an as-needed basis.

+You will also likely need to download drivers for the [CP2104 USB drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)

 ## Hardware settings

 Once the ESP32 hardware support is installed: